PillaiManish/pillaimanish/README.md

 ### About me 🤓

-I have completed my engineering at Pillai College of Engineering, New Panvel.
+I have completed my engineering at Mumbai University.
 For the past 2 years, I have been working on back-end technologies.
 For around 6 months, I worked with Django, which is a Python web framework.
 And after that, I have been working on Laravel, a PHP framework, from making websites to building API's.
 I've even done Laravel internships.

 Apart from this, the other things I know are the basic SQL commands and basic Git commands.
 Also, I have knowledge of hosting.